vivsoftorg/enbuild-sdk-go/README.md

 - `get_catalogs.go`: Demonstrates how to list, filter, and retrieve catalogs
 - `get_manifests.go`: Alias for get_catalogs.go (for backward compatibility)
+- `keycloak_auth.go`: Shows how to authenticate with Keycloak using username and password

 ## Configuration Options